2026-04-19 · weight loss, women, menopause, hormones, over 40, perimenopause · 13 min read

 Metabolic rate drops.
 The combination of less muscle mass, hormonal changes, and often reduced physical activity leads to a gradual decline in total daily energy expenditure.
 Eating the same amount you always have may now result in slow weight gain.

 Sleep quality declines.
 Hot flashes, night sweats, and hormonal fluctuations frequently disrupt sleep during the menopause transition.
-Poor sleep affects hunger hormones (ghrelin and leptin), increases cravings, and reduces willpower.
+Poor sleep affects hunger hormones (ghrelin and leptin), increases cravings, and reduces willpower — for the diagnosis-and-CBT-I deep dive when sleep difficulty becomes chronic, see insomnia and weight loss.

 Stress often increases.
 Midlife frequently brings compounding stressors: caregiving for aging parents, career demands, children leaving home, and relationship changes.
 Chronic stress raises cortisol, which can promote abdominal fat storage and emotional eating.